Sharon-B/Recipe-Box/README.md

 15. As a site owner I want to provide a good user experience for my users, so that they want to come back.

 # Scope
-This will be a Minimal Viable Product containing the most important core content required.
+This will be a Minimal Viable Product containing the most essential core content required.

 ## Functional Specifications: